susmita-vaddi/Infosys-springboard/README.md

 # Infosys-springboard
-Practice problems of python developer certification course provided by Infosys
+Practice problems of the courses provided by Infosys